benhur07b/benhur07b.github.io/_posts/2017-04-20-minnesotta-timberwolves-2016-2017-autopsy-the-good-the-bad-and-the-ugly.md

 Also, for the 1st time in his career, Rubio finally shot more than 40% from the field for an entire season capping off the [best shooting season of his career](http://www.basketball-reference.com/players/r/rubiori01.html#shooting::none).
 It took six years but if this continues, things will really start looking up for Minny next season.

-### Flirting with the 8th seeed for Most of the Season
+### Flirting with the 8th seed for Most of the Season
 I'm not sure what happened to the Wolves for the last 16 games of the season where they went 3-13.
 Were they tanking?
 Were they really that bad?
 Hopefully it's the former because prior to those last 16 games, the Wolves were constantly within striking distance (2-3 games behind) of the 8th seed in the West and if the Wolves make the Playoffs next season then I'll really consider this season to not be a disappointment.

 ### Top-10 Offense